Jack Off Jill: Reunion

 A reunion had been discussed by the band members in the preceding years, but they did not have the time to organise one.
 When Jessicka Addams suffered a serious health emergency in 2013, she decided it was "now or never".

 On April 7, 2015, Bust.com announced a Jack Off Jill reunion show at The Orange Peel in Asheville, NC on July 18 as well as a Pledgemusic campaign offering "Golden Tickets" and other Jack Off Jill rarities related to the show.
-Other reunion shows in the tour included Manchester (19 October), London's Electric Ballroom (21 October) and Heaven Nightclub (23rd October), where they were joined on stage by (Scott Putesky), a founding member of Marilyn Manson.
-Their last London show was also on Jessicka's birthday, and was an emotional show for all of the fans and the band, especially due to Jessicka's health problems.
+Other reunion shows in the tour included Manchester (October 19), London's Electric Ballroom (October 21) and Heaven Nightclub (October 23), where they were joined on stage by Scott Putesky, a founding member of Marilyn Manson.
+Their last London show was also on Jessicka's birthday, and was an emotional show for all of the fans and the band, especially due to both Jessicka's and Scott's health problems.
 They announced via their facebook page that these shows would be their last saying, "It's been an honor & a pleasure friends."

 The 2015 roster consisted of Jessicka, Tenni Ah-Cha-Cha, Michelle Inhell (née Oliver), and Helen Storer.
 Original bassist Robin Moulder was not involved in the reunion shows.